Gradient corrections to the quantum effective action: Introduction

-with $m^2(\phi)={\rm d}^2V^{(0)}/{\rm d}\phi^2$ the tree-level field-dependent mass of the field, $\mu$ the renormalisation scale and $\gamma_E=-\psi(1)\simeq 0.57\dots$ the Euler-Mascheroni constant. \\ When truncated at a fixed loop order, perturbative calculations produce results which depend on the scale $\mu$.
-This breaking of scaling symmetry is unphysical, and can be traced back to local counterterms needed to renormalize the primitive results of perturbative calculations, which diverge in $D=4$.
+When truncated at a fixed loop order, perturbative calculations produce results which depend on the scale $\mu$.
+This breaking of scaling symmetry is unphysical, and can be traced back to local counterterms needed to renormalise the primitive results of perturbative calculations, which diverge in $D=4$.
 This scale dependence can be removed from the effective action~(\ref{effective action: single field: CW}) by constructing the renormalisation group (RG) improved effective action $\Gamma^{(1)}_{\rm RG}[\phi,\mu]$, which resums the leading logarithms from all loops.
 One can obtain the RG-improved effective action {\it e.g.} by imposing the Callan-Symanzik equation on the perturbative action.
-The resulting RG-improved effective action, $\Gamma^{(1)}_{\rm RG}[\phi,\mu]$, superficially contains dependence on $\mu$, but this dependence just labels an equivalence class, {\it i.e.} the one parameter family of physically equivalent effective actions.
+The resulting RG-improved effective action, $\Gamma^{(1)}_{\rm RG}[\phi,\mu]$, superficially contains dependence on $\mu$, but this dependence just labels an equivalence class, {\it i.e.} a one-parameter family of physically equivalent effective actions.